Reporters (Indian TV series)

-Reporters was an Indian fiction newsroom drama television series very loosely based on The Newsroom (U.S. TV series), which premiered on 13 April 2015 on Sony Entertainment Television (India) and Sony Entertainment Television Asia.
-The show stars Rajeev Khandelwal as Kabir and Kritika Kamra as Ananya, playing television reporters on the show.
+Reporters is an Indian newsroom drama television series very loosely based on The Newsroom that premiered on 13 April 2015 on Sony Entertainment Television.
+The show stars Rajeev Khandelwal as Kabir and Kritika Kamra as Ananya.

 Producer Shristi Arya stated that after meeting a reporter she was inspired to make a show based on journalists' life.
-The show will be seasonal format.
 The character of Kabir (Rajeev Khandelwal) is based on Rajdeep Sardesai and Arnab Goswami.